-If you follow technology-focused news sites and blogs, you've likely seen a number of articles heralding the arrival of bots.And as the conversation continues to unfold around this emerging technology, it's hard not to wonder what to make of it.
-Many people don’t even know what a bot is, let alone understand how or why they should be using it.
+If you work in customer service, or follow the latest in technology news, then you've likely seen a number of articles heralding the arrival of bots.And, as the conversation continues to unfold around this emerging technology, it's hard not to wonder what to make of it.
+Many people are just learning now what a bot is, let alone understand how or why they should be using it.

 But the potential for bots is pretty enormous.
 If tech innovators and bot start ups have their way, there's a good chance bots will significantly impact your online life, and the way you do your job.

-Bots are defined as software designed to automate things that you do.
-But that definition on it’s its own is not very helpful -- what does that actually relate to in real life?
-The type of bots getting the most coverage use conversational UI and interface with an existing messaging application.
-They help the user of the app find information or get something done in a seamless, automated way through text-based commands (think typing out: "Hey, Pizza Hut bot!
-Send me a large pepperoni pizza" and the pizza shows up at your door 30 minutes later).
+The most popular types of bots use conversational UI and interface with an existing messaging application.
+They help users find information and complete tasks in a seamless, automated way through text-based commands — like typing out: "Hey, Pizza Hut bot!
+Send me a large pepperoni pizza" and the pizza shows up at your door 30 minutes later.

 Time to connect the two concepts: Let's say a third party company, like Lyft, createsa bot that interfaces with Facebook Messenger.
-When a Messenger user needs a ride, she can summon the Lyft bot and order a car to pick her up directly through her Messenger app.
+When a user needs a ride, she can message the Lyft bot and order a car to pick her up directly through her Facebook Messenger app.
 In other words, she doesn't need to switch to the dedicated Lyft app to use Lyft's service.

-Facebook hopes to entice more companies to build bots on its messenger platform.
-And why would companies want to do such a thing?
+Facebook also encourages companies to build their own bots on its messenger platform.
+Why would companies want to do such a thing?
 Facebook's incredible reach and user base.
 With a bot integration, any company can provide services to over 900 million active Facebook Messenger users.
-And by creating its own bot platform, Facebook instantly made its Messenger app stickier -- who wouldn’t want to order a pizza, book a flight, talk to a customer service rep, and chat with their best friend all on the same application?
-Thus, the industry freakout.

-The bot play is coming at a time when the app platform appears to be in decline.
-There are still plenty of apps, but according to analysis from Comscore, app fatigue has set in.
-There are 1.5 million total apps available now in the Apple Appstore, but in this increasingly crowded landscape, most smartphone users can't be bothered to add new apps to their roster.
-App downloads have slowed to a trickle in recent years -- today, a smartphone user downloads zero new apps a month.
+According to Comscore, there are 1.5 million apps available in the Apple Appstore.
+But, in this increasingly crowded landscape, most smartphone users can't be bothered to add new apps to their phones.
+App downloads have slowed to a trickle in recent years, and today, the average smartphone user downloads zero new apps per month.

 Use Cases for Bots